YuW-8/YuW-8.github.io/content/post/prelim/index.md

   - Milestones
 ---

-**I’m excited to announce that I’ve successfully completed my PhD preliminary exams and am now officially a PhD candidate!**
+**I’m excited to announce that I’ve successfully completed my PhD preliminary exam and am now officially a PhD candidate!**